Krishnkumar542/Food-Beverages-Services-Opportunity-Analysis-using-Power-BI/README.md

 ## **Project Objective**

-Our client, the sales director of the **Major Food and Beverage Manufacturer** wants us to report hindsight and insight of his business based on provided datasets.
-Also, he wants us to create an interactive dashboard to analyze the sales opportunities available in non-commercial sections and adjacent to retailer stores to grow his F&B services.
+Our client, the sales director of the **Major Food and Beverage Manufacturer** wants us to report hindsight and insight into his business based on provided datasets.
+Also, he wants us to create an interactive dashboard to analyze the sales opportunities available in non-commercial sections and adjacent to retail stores to grow his F&B services.

 ## **Case Statement**
 - Get a quick view of the share of F&B spending from existing customers (restaurants) that **Shaun's F&B Company** is getting, and if there are any opportunities in specific segments.
-- What are the adjacent opportunities from the **_non-commercial establishments_** to additionally sell into (note that there are no customers currently in the non-commercial segment).
-Their data of spending are not available, so will be interested in knowing relevant proxies that could indicate opportunities for us.
+- What are the adjacent opportunities from the **_non-commercial establishments_** to additionally sell into (note that there are no customers currently in the non-commercial segment)?
+Their finance data are not available, so will be interested in knowing relevant proxies that could indicate opportunities for us.
 - **_Retailers_** are a different business division and out of scope for me (Shaun), but some of my customers/prospects could be buying from these retailers – so getting a view of retailer presence adjacent to his customers & prospects will help understand how much of these opportunities are being met / unmet.